Advertising/Marketing, Graphic Design

 When in Doubt, Cut it Out

 Design-optimized copywriting is important for all projects and particularly label design.
-Since space is a premium, coming up with concise and clear copywriting becomes more important.
+Since space is a premium, coming up with concise and clear written copy becomes more important.

 A product label usually holds certain key information that includes: